 This is VERY important to read if you have had any lymph nodes removed.
 Your surgeon and nurses will explain the risk of lymphoedema to you when you are in hospital for your surgery.
-But, as with a lot of information which is given to you right now, you may not take in what they say so here is my top ten list of all things lymphoedema:
+But, as with a lot of information which is given to you right now, you may not take in what they say so here is our top ten list of all things lymphoedema:

 1. With fewer, or no, lymph nodes in your arm you are at risk of something called lymphoedema occurring in that arm.
 For those people who have nodes removed from both armpits, you are at risk of lymphoedema in both arms.
 And some people develop lymphoedema in their breasts.
 And we are at risk from now on.
 For ever.
 And ever.
 There is no cure for lymphoedema BUT the symptoms can be controlled.

 2. Lymphoedema is a condition that causes your affected arm/hand/breast to swell up.
-I am not going to try to explain why that happens (far too technically medical for me) but if you want more information on the how’s and why’s I have listed some websites at the end of this section.
+We are not going to try to explain why that happens (far too technically medical for us) but if you want more information on the how’s and why’s we have listed some websites at the end of this section.
 Take a look at this helpful in graphic from Oxford Lymphoedema Practice

 3. The swelling of the arm usually happens gradually but in some cases it can come on suddenly.
 You should look out for signs that indicate your arm might be about to start to swell as a result of lymphoedema.
 According to the NHS website :